superbrothers/kubernetes-docs/kubectl_set_image.md

 ## kubectl set image

-Update image of a pod template
+Update the image of a pod template

 ### Synopsis